nweiss548/ssl-project/README.md

 # ssl-project
-Research done into the high energy particle behavior in Mars's magnetosphere as measure by the MGS-ER and the MEX-ELS.
+Routines used to investigate the high energy particle behavior in Mars's magnetosphere as measured by the MGS-ER and the MEX-ELS.